iamsudip/pysub-dl/README.md

 Actually now it only supports subscene.com to download the subtitles.

 I know there is many work to do.
-It is first release so you can understand.
+It is an early release but works well.

 Installation
 ------------